mcc-prior-art/mcc-layer/README.md

 ## Licensing

-MCC-Core / MCC Layer is released under the MIT License for research, prototyping, and evaluation use unless otherwise stated in this repository.
+MCC-Core is released under the MIT License for research, prototyping, and evaluation use.

 Commercial, enterprise, production, closed-source integration, or managed deployment use may require a separate commercial license from AXLOGIQ.